podupu/petcircle/petcircle-test-plan.md

    - JUnit 5: For Java components

 5. Integration Testing:
-   - Cypress: For end-to-end testing of web applications
+   - Playwright or Cypress: For end-to-end testing of web applications
-   - TestContainers: For integration testing with containerized dependencies

 6. Continuous Integration/Continuous Deployment (CI/CD):
    - Jenkins: For automation of building, testing, and deployment